The Power of Public Spaces. A Reflection to Process Trauma.

 Creating Public Spaces Safe and Inclusive

 At a personal level I connected with an inspiring experience but, how could I bring this into the lives of others?
 Like those Persian artists and architects had done !
 This inquiry wasn’t without conflicts.
 And for a long time I struggled.
 At Southern Cross University, Lismore I felt an emotional breakthrough.
-I was relived when reading there was a global initiative to make public spaces safer.
-This was sustainable Development Goal 11.7.
+I was relieved when reading there was a global initiative to make public spaces safer.
+This was Sustainable Development Goal 11.7.
 It aims to make public spaces safe and inclusive.